centreon/centreon-broker/README.md

 Centreon Broker.
 For a more in-depth guide with build options you should refer to the [online documentation](https://documentation.centreon.com/docs/centreon-broker/en/latest/installation/index.html#using-sources).

+For the projet compilation you need to have conan installed.
+To install conan you need pip (python package manager).
+You can install conan like that.

+    $> pip install conan

 Once the sources of Centreon Broker extracted, execute the following commands:

     $> cd centreon-broker
     $> mkdir build
     $> cd build
+    $> conan install ..
     $> cmake ..
     ...